 Fine and Performing Arts

 Academy Hill is committed to studying art disciplines as recommended by the National Standards of Education in the Arts.
-Visual Arts standards in the elementary years focus on general art knowledge and skills to help create a foundation for artistic study in later years, including drawing, painting, sculpture, and graphic design.
+Visual Arts standards at the elementary school level focus on general art knowledge and skills to help create a foundation for artistic study in later years, including drawing, painting, sculpture, and graphic design.

 Art classes within the elementary grades help students understand how media, technique and process are used to create works of art.
-Art classes within the middle grades expand on the elementary foundation in understanding and skills in the visual arts in an exploratory manner.
+Art classes at the middle school level expand on the elementary foundation in understanding and skills in the visual arts in an exploratory manner.

 At Academy Hill, we believe that art education is an essential and fundamental part of personal growth and intellectual development.
 Through art, most aspects of human nature can be identified, encouraged and nurtured.
 While some of our students will go on to be tomorrow's great artists, many more will benefit from the art curriculum as they become innovators and visionaries in their chosen fields.

 The goal of Academy Hill's music program is to introduce students to a variety of musical experiences that incorporate listening, singing, playing instruments, movement, and composing to instill an appreciation and knowledge of music as a creative art form that students can participate in throughout their lives.

 Students learn how to read standard musical notation to have a common language for singing and playing instruments such as the recorder, ukulele and Orff percussion instruments, both as soloists and in classroom ensembles.
 Students also improvise and compose music using these classroom instruments.